-MIG welding is the easiest to learn and will accomplish a wide variety of tasks.
-It’s where most people start.
-TIG welding provides more precision and control.
-Stick is best for outdoors.
+MIG welding is the easiest to learn and will accomplish a wide variety of tasks; it’s where most people start.
+TIG welding provides more precision and control, and stick is best for outdoors.
 A few multiprocess welders offer all three.

 Q. What size welder should I buy?

 As discussed above, type of task and duty cycle will be the main considerations in determining power requirements.
 Be careful not to underestimate.
 Operators can turn down a more powerful welder, but an underpowered model will result in inferior welds.

 Q. Can I plug a welder into a regular outlet?

 Welders designed for hobby and light industrial welding can run on regular household outlets.
 High-voltage welders (220 to 240 volts) will need an upgraded breaker and perhaps larger diameter cable.
 If in doubt, consult a qualified electrical contractor.

 Q. Is it legal to weld at home?

 Absolutely, as long as what you’re working on is for your own use.
 Don’t forget general workshop safety.
 If you start to charge for your welding, it might still be possible to work from home, but you’ll need to check zoning regulations.